 ‘Real Time’ means the processing of instructions at the time they are received; ‘Gross Settlement’ means that the fund transfer occurs individually.

 This is a type of fund settlement process that is used for bank transfers that are high-value.
-This is because the minimum transaction amount is Rs 2 lakh.
+This is because the minimum transaction amount is INR 2 lakh.

 Before using any transaction mode, it is essential to understand its perks.